rbartelme/rstudio-stats/README.md

 # How to Use This Docker Image on the CyVerse Discovery Environment

 ## Login to RStudio Instance
-	* Wait for container to load
+	- Wait for container to load
-	* When prompted at the login screen enter the username as Rstudio and password as Rstudio1
+	- When prompted at the login screen enter the username as Rstudio and password as Rstudio1

 ## Import the data into RStudio instance with iRODS
-	* Configure iRODS from the Terminal in RStudio by running the command iinit:
+- Configure iRODS from the Terminal in RStudio by running the command iinit:
-	+ DNS: data.cyverse.org
+	- DNS: data.cyverse.org
-	+ Port number: 1247
+	- Port number: 1247
-	+ irods zone: iplant
+	- irods zone: iplant
-	+ irods user name: cyverse-username
+	- irods user name: cyverse-username
-	+ Enter current iRODS password: cyverse-password
+	- Enter current iRODS password: cyverse-password
-	* Change to the directory with the hapmap file:
-	+ icd /iplant/home/shared/terraref/genomics/derived_data/bap/resequencing/danforth_center/version1/hapmap
-	* Get the data into RStudio container environment (NOTE: This may take some time)
-	+ iget -K all_combined_genotyped_lines_SNPS_052217.recalibrated_vcftools.filtered.recode.hmp.txt (this will take a while)
-	+ After loading file, rename with mv to sorghumhap.hmp.txt
+	- Load a test dataset for the stats class

 ###For more information on iRODS commands, see:
 https://https://wiki.cyverse.org/wiki/display/DS/Using+iCommands